AumPauskar/blog/content/posts/dbms/mongo.md

 ## Commands

 ### Basics
-- To launch mongoDB from the terminal, type `mongosh` and hit enter.
+- **Launching mongo:** To launch mongoDB from the terminal, type `mongosh` and hit enter.
 This should open a mongo shell provided you have installed it and rebooted your computer.
-- To show all the existing databases on the server, type `show dbs`.
+- **Showing databases:** To show all the existing databases on the server, type `show dbs`.
-- To create a new database, type `use <database_name>`.
+- **Creating a database:** To create a new database, type `use <database_name>`.
 This will create a new database if it doesn't already exist.
 If the database already exists, it will switch to that database.
-- Using `cls` will clear the screen.
+- **Clearing screen:** Using `cls` will clear the screen.
-- To see the current database you are working on, type `db`.
+- **Showing current database:** To see the current database you are working on, type `db`.
 However it is also reflected in the shell prompt always.
-- Using `exit` will exit the mongo shell.
+- **Exiting:** Using `exit` will exit the mongo shell.
-- Using `show collections` will show all the collections in the current database.
+- **Collections:** Using `show collections` will show all the collections in the current database.

+### What are collections and documents?
+- **Collections:** A collection is a group of MongoDB documents.
+It is the equivalent of an RDBMS table.
+A collection exists within a single database.
+Collections do not enforce a schema.
+Documents within a collection can have different fields.
+Typically, all documents in a collection are of similar or related purpose.
+- **Documents:** A document is a set of key-value pairs.
+Documents have dynamic schema.
+Dynamic schema means that documents in the same collection do not need to have the same set of fields or structure, and common fields in a collection's documents may hold different types of data.

 ### CRUD Operations
-- Create: To insert a document into a collection, use the `insertOne()` method.
+- **Create:** To insert a document into a collection, use the `insertOne()` method.
 For example, `db.collection_name.insertOne({field1: value1, field2: value2})`.
-- Read: To read documents from a collection, use the `find()` method.
+- **Read:** To read documents from a collection, use the `find()` method.
 For example, `db.collection_name.find()`.
-- Update: To update a document in a collection, use the `updateOne()` method.
+- **Update:** To update a document in a collection, use the `updateOne()` method.
 For example, `db.collection_name.updateOne({field1: value1}, {$set: {field2: value2}})`.
-- Delete:  To delete a document from a collection, use the `deleteOne()` method.
+- **Delete:**  To delete a document from a collection, use the `deleteOne()` method.
 For example, `db.collection_name.deleteOne({field1: value1})`.